Causal evidence for social group sizes from Wikipedia editing data: Dynamical factors in Wikipedia editorial clusters

-Figure \ref{totgr12} shows how the number of users involved per editing episode varies with the current snapshot length of the main article.
-The article length may be taken as a proxy for the total time invested by all editors of the page's history.
-We see that rate of user comings and goings decays almost imperceptibly with length, suggesting a slow stabilization of topics.
+Figure \ref{totgr12} shows how the number of users involved per editing episode varies with the length of the main article at the time of snapshot.
+The article length may be taken as a heuristic proxy for the total time invested by all editors of the page's history.
+We see that rate of user comings and goings decays almost imperceptibly with the elapsed time or length, suggesting a slow stabilization of subject pages.
 However, this is small compared to the level of activity maintained over time.
 In essence, we see little evidence of pages ever being finished.

-All pages appear to be subject to continuous contentious editing.
-The rate of stabilization with length (time) is extremely slow, as can be seen using the length of the article as a proxy to total time elapsed since creation.
+All the pages we examined appear to be subject to continuous contentious editing.
+The rate of stabilization with length (time) is quite slow, as can be seen using the text length of the article as a proxy for total time elapsed since creation.
 The bursty nature evident in the data suggests that causal behaviour is limited to individual episodes, so we treat each episodic burst as a separate event.

-In terms of longitudinal changes over time, notice that the editing of a document proceeds in episodic bursts of somewhat similar duration.
-These were measured by computing average durations and identifying the punctuated bursts by the gaps between them.
 The lifetime over which a group edits is closely bounded in duration, although the bounds are very noisy.
-Figure \ref{totgr272829} shows the existence of at least two distinct classes of episode duration evident in widely separated clusters.
+Figure \ref{totgr272829} shows the existence of at least two distinct classes of episode duration evident in widely separated clusters, but these are not distinguishable by our counting method.
 This not an artefact of the analysis: the same feature recurs in different sample sets, although most of the activity is in the lower band.
 In effect, the size of an active editorial group remains surprisingly constant despite considerable turnover in membership over time.
 It remains to be studied whether there is significant turnover in the groups with very long durations.
 This would tend to make sense, given that the size of the group remains statistically constant over even exponentially longer interactions.